Kaisaan/lostkefin/README.md

 **If you want to help with the translation please [contact me!](https://kaisaan.github.io/pages/contact)**

 # Current Progress
-I am replacing the usage of [armips](https://github.com/Kingcom/armips) with [acbde](https://www.romhacking.net/utilities/1392/) for script extraction and insertion.
-Currently I have raw dumps only as I need to figure out all the control codes to get a full pointer dump
+Script extract and insertion is now done with [acbde](https://www.romhacking.net/utilities/1392/) with miscellanous text being patched in with [armips](https://github.com/Kingcom/armips).
+Now the goal is to get a proof of concept patch working.

 # Building
 - Copy the original .iso to the root of this repo and rename it to `lostkefin.iso`